CodeofGuff/CodeofGuff/README.md

 As my learning continues, I want to collaborate with others and learn from them.
 </br>As someone who has been an athlete, a competitive gamer, and worked in challenging environments, I appreciate how to learn from the experience of others.

-I can't wait to be part of this awesome tech community!

 ## Contact